A Detailed Guide to Visual Aid Design for Teaching Purposes

 Character Design by F-Studio

-First is the complexity of the visual aids.
-This will determine how complicated the images you will use or how much subtitles you will need in your video for examples.
+First is the complexity of the visual aid design.
+This will determine how complicated the images you will use or how many subtitles you will need in your video for example.
 Studies have shown that materials that underestimate or overshoot students’ abilities will prevent students from learning effectively.
 Therefore, try to be as fair as possible about what your audience is capable of in a lesson.

-Second is the theme of the visual that is established through design elements.
-This consists of anything from the color scheme, font, character design, … While you are free to choose any of these elements to best suit your style of teaching, it is important to keep in mind that some designs are more suitable for a certain audience.
+Second is the theme of the visualwhich is established through design elements.
+This consists of anything from the color scheme, font, and character design, … While you are free to choose any of these elements to best suit your style of teaching, it is important to keep in mind that some designs are more suitable for a certain audience.

-For example, younger students such as primary students would enjoy a more bright, colorful and simplified cartoon-like style of design.
-University students or office workers, for example, might prefer a somewhat more tailored color scheme along with more professional design.
+For example, younger students such as primary students would enjoy a more bright, colorful, and simplified cartoon-like style of design.
+University students or office workers, for example, might prefer a somewhat more tailored color scheme along with a more professional design.

 The key here is to really pay attention to what your students are interested in and what they are capable of understanding.